GIP-ITC-UniversityTwente/semantic_integration/ST_2.md

 the declaration of the pattern.
 Copy and run the shorten query to see that it retrieves results identical to the long one.

-#### Their names
+### And their names

 Lets ask about the names of those people we found before.
 We need to ad 1 additional triple pattern that retrieves the names of people using foaf:name:

 ```SPARQL
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>